 Are you worried about how to manage all the extra food, treats, desserts, and holiday festivities while still maintaining your healthy lifestyle and weight?
-This time of year can get busy and even the best intended healthy eating plans can quickly fall to the way side.
-You may need a holiday survivial guide to help you stay on track!
+This time of year can get busy and even the best intended healthy eating plans can quickly fall to the wayside.
+You may need a holiday survival guide to help you stay on track!

->

-> Indulging may leave you a couple of kilos heavier in the New Year making it harder to get back on track.
+Indulging may leave you a couple of kilos heavier in the New Year making it harder to get back on track.
 Did you know the average person gains approximately 2kg over the holiday season?
 But, at the same time you do want to enjoy the holidays, spending time with family and friends and even eating a few items you really like.
 Actually, you can do both!
 Enjoy the holidays and stay on track at the same time!

 Want to make your holidays stress-free?
 Start with these few easy steps in our holiday survival guide that will help you at least maintain your weight during the season and set you up for success in 2015: